edde-framework/edde/docs/ideas.md

 Sometimes framework tend to force users to use their's internal Entities, schemas, whatever to implement some piece of functionality.
 This was quite hard to solve, but Edde in general doesn't do this.
 Even it's really simple to create [Schema](/edde/schema) and extend it, Edde does not provide any; better is good quality documentation than some strangely prepared schemas.

+## No PSR Support

+In general I think that whole [PSR Group](https://www.php-fig.org/psr/) is wrong in principle, because they're trying to solve fragmentation of frameworks split into smaller packages, solve interoperability between them and all problems of the world in general.
+There are a lot of things which are not done in good way or it's ended in the half way.

+This opinion is maybe a bit outside of PHP world mainstream, but prefer to have clean API than some kind of pseudo compatibility leading to some crappy code around.

+Concrete arguments could be found [here](/psr).